According to recent figures, an increasing number of people are looking to downsize.

 If your motivation to downsize is purely financial, there may be other options available to you.
 Releasing equity by remortgaging or taking out an equity release product may enable you to access a lump sum.

-Downsizing as a result of relationship breakdown or divorce may be avoidable if you can afford to buy your former partner out of the property.
-You may also be allowed to remain in the property if you have children under the age of 18, but again this will depend on your personal circumstances.
+Downsizing as a result of relationship breakdown or divorce may be avoidable if you can’t afford to buy your former partner out of the property.
+You may also be allowed to remain in the property if you have children under the age of 18.
+This will depend on your personal circumstances, so it’s important to get legal advice.

 Downsizing may still be the right move for you if you’re keen to reduce your monthly outgoings or are struggling to keep up with property maintenance and upkeep.
 It’s important to seek independent financial advice to ensure you make the right decision for your personal circumstances.

-If you’re considering downsizing, these tips could help to get you started:
+If you’re considering downsizing, these tips could help get you started: